 - 1. Zoom in on the lower portion of the CAD Detail, and using the Select Objects tool, click on the right side of the lower Concrete filled polyline. - 2.
-You will notice that the blue CAD line selects first, so let's Delete that blue CAD line, and again select the right side of the closed polyline.

-3. Move your mouse over the temporary dimension of 7 5/8"that displays until the cursor turns in to a hand, then click to activate the Move Objects Using Dimensions in-line text box.
-This allow you to type in an exact value of 8" and press Enter on the keyboard to apply this change.
+Notice that the blue CAD line is selected first.
+We can Delete that blue CAD line, and again select the right side of the closed polyline. - 3.
+Move your mouse over the Temporary Dimension of 7 5/8".
+When the pointer turns in to a hand, click to activate the Move Objects Using Dimensions in-line text box.
+Type in an exact value of 8" and press Enter on the keyboard to apply this change.